 These differences largely consist of the tools that provide the runtime container, clustering approaches and monitoring capabilities.
 There are some lower level technical differences, but none of them contribute much to deciding which platform to use.

 JBoss Fuse Service Works is a superset of JBoss FuseBoth JBoss Fuse and Fuse Service Works are built around a common core of ESB technologies.

 One reason this is important is that you can use either product to implement Enterprise Integration Patterns (EIPs), a set of technology-independent design patterns which have become the industry standard for describing, documenting and implementing integration problems.
 Apache Camel offers a standardized, internal domain-specific language to integrate applications through the implementation of EIPs.

 JBoss Fuse Service Works subscriptions include access to and support for all of the components of JBoss Fuse.

-JBoss Fuse Service Works is a full fledged SOA SuiteFuse Service Works offers a more formalized platform for developing and managing services, allowing a well-thought out architecture to be created with a focus on reusing components.
+JBoss Fuse Service Works is a fully-fledged SOA SuiteFuse Service Works offers a more formalized platform for developing and managing services, allowing a well-thought out architecture to be created with a focus on reusing components.
 This means that Fuse Service Works provides Service Discovery, Runtime Monitoring with Quality of Service (QoS) metrics, and advanced integration hooks such as business process management (BPM) and rules processing.
 For this reason, it works well in projects that are laying out a long term strategy rather than merely stitching things together.